howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 <Instruction>

-Now, in the same file, add `pubsub` to the context, just as did with `prisma`:
+Now, in the same file, add `pubsub` to the context, just as we did with `prisma`:

 ```graphql(path=".../hackernews-node/src/index.js)
 const server = new GraphQLServer({